xmm7360/xmm7360-usb-modeswitch/README.md

 AT+CFUN=15
 ```

+This change is permanent; you do not need to do this again after the first time.

 Take note of the USB mode reported after the first command in case you want to put it back later...!

 (There is an old L8 family AT command doc floating around saying that mode 2 is MBIM.
 It does not apply to this modem.)